MTA (Multisensory Teaching Approach)

 Participants must have bachelor’s degree.
 This course will provide an overview of the diagnostic criteria for Mixed Receptive-Expressive Language Disorder, Reading Disorder or dyslexia, and Developmental Coordination Disorder or dysgraphia, the most common learning disabilities, as well as ADHD, one of the most common behavioral difficulties.
 Participants will be taught the general guidelines for administering some of the psychoeducational tests used to evaluate these difficulties, will practice interpreting testing reports, and will learn what interventions are most appropriate for each disorder.
 Completion of this course would be part of a degree or licensure/certification plan, but would not qualify the participant to diagnose without further training.

-Classroom Management of the Learning Different Student (EDUC 5342)
+Classroom Management of the Learning Different Student - Spring 2027 Therapy Seminars - 5 Sessions 8:30pm - 4:30pm

 The Saturday Seminars are part of the Therapy Level coursework in MTA/SALA and are included in the Therapy Level course fee.